framasoft/mobilizon/docs/contribute/index.md

 * **Perform a cursory search** in the issue tracker to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 * Never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
 Instead, sensitive bugs must be sent by email to tcit plus mobilizon at framasoft dot org.

+!!! note
-> **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
+    If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 ### Suggesting Features & Enhancements